node-m2m/m2m/Readme.md

 ```js
 $ npm start
 ```

-Your node process or application will automatically restart after a remote code update, an npm module update, a remote restart command etc. using the browser interface.
+Your node application should restart automatically after a remote code update, an npm module update, or  a remote restart command is issued from the browser interface.

-## Other FaaS functions
+## Node-M2M Server Query

-### Client request to get all available remote devices
+### Server query to get all available remote devices
 ```js
 const m2m = require('m2m');